new color = #52bcd6, old color = #ff386a

 Brazil differs from the rest of the world in that it has seven Collective Management Organizations (CMOs), all registered under one main bureau for collection and distribution (Escritório Central de Arrecadação e Distribuição, or ECAD).

-In Brazil, performance royalties and neighbouring rights royalties are collected by ECAD, subsequently distributed to the CMOs, and then each CMO pays their respective members.
+Performance royalties and neighbouring rights royalties are collected by ECAD, subsequently distributed to the CMOs, and then each CMO pays their respective members.
 Some Brazilian CMOs, such as ABRAMUS, AMAR, SICAM, SOCINPRO, and UBC, have reciprocal agreements with foreign PROs to collect performance royalties outside Brazil.
 Most mechanical royalties are collected by UBEM, though non-members of UBEM must license directly for mechanical collections.

 Therefore, to get paid for music performed in Brazil, a songwriter or publisher must be registered with a Brazilian CMO, or with an international CMO/PRO that is represented by a Brazilian CMO.
 This is because ECAD does not make direct payments to songwriters, nor direct payments to international CMOs/PROs.